sourcegraph/scip-clang/docs/Design.md

   and some suffix like `$anon`.
   Anonymous namespaces in headers are not semantically meaningful, we need to use the path of the final TU, not the path of the header.
+- For anonymous types defined in headers, we need to use the header path in the symbol name, so that we can consistently identify the same anonymous type even when the header is included in different TUs.

-One consequence of these rules is that header names never become a part of Symbol names (except for macros, as mentioned in the previous section).
+One consequence of these rules is that header names almost never become a part of Symbol names, except for two cases:

+1. Macros (as mentioned in the previous section)
+2. Anonymous types

-This is important because different headers may forward-declare the same types, and we want all such forward declarations to show up when doing Find references.
+This is important because different headers may forward-declare the same (non-anonymous) declarations, and we want all such forward declarations to show up when doing Find references.

+The point about merging forward declarations does not apply to macros and anonymous types, as they cannot be forward-declared.
+Hence, it is OK to use the header path in the symbol name for both of these.

 #### Symbol names for enum cases